 - Payload: Malicious Link

-Setup: It is not uncommon to get a notification from Gmail regarding a range of different account activity.
-This attack, in particular, uses this method by mimicking an automated Gmail message claiming there was a request made to add an email to the recipient's account.
+It is not uncommon to receive a notification from Gmail regarding a range of different account activities.
+This attack in particular uses this method by mimicking an automated Gmail message, claiming that a request was made to add an email to the recipient's account.

-Payload: After the recipient makes their choice and clicks the Next button, they are redirected to an impersonated Outlook sign-in page—an interesting tactic given that this email was sent to Google users.
+After the recipient makes their choice and clicks the Next button, they are redirected to an impersonated Outlook sign-in page—an interesting tactic given that this email was sent to Google users.
 The recipient is expected to enter their email credentials on a legitimate-looking sign-in page.
 If the recipient falls victim, the attackers would have access to the victim’s account and other sensitive information.

-Convincing landing page: The email seems convincing because the link in the body of the email leads the recipient to a landing page that looks nearly identical to the Google account sign in landing page.
+The email seems convincing because the link in the body of the email leads the recipient to a landing page that looks nearly identical to the Google account sign-in page.
 If the recipient does not recognize the suspicious URL, they are more likely to fall victim to this attack after seeing the familiar and trusted Google landing page.

-Many existing security measures do not properly analyze attack language which is pervasive in over 70% of attacks.
+Many existing security measures do not properly analyze attack language.
 Abnormal Security prevented this attack by recognizing a number of signals that when combined, flagged the email as malicious.
-These signals include the message body which contains language commonly observed in phishing attacks and the email coming from a sender not usually seen for this particular organization.
+These signals include the message body, which contains language commonly observed in phishing attacks, and the fact that the email comes from a sender that is not usually seen.
 Other indicators were the presence of a suspicious link, as well as a mismatch between the sender domain and the reply-to domain.
 Taken together, these signals indicate that the email is malicious and it is blocked before reaching user inboxes.